mfenerich/IoTSimulation/README.md

 WITH NO DATA; -- Defer initial computation for faster creation
 ```

 > **Note**: For production, a 15-minute interval is recommended.
-The 2-minute interval here is for quicker feedback during testing.
+The 2-minute interval is used here to provide quicker feedback during testing.

 #### Continuous Aggregate Policy:
 ```sql